gerardinhoo/random_users/src/README.md

 **How do we use "useState" and "useEffect"**

+1. useState:

-We just import them from Reac as shown below.
+We just import them from React as shown below.

 `import {useState, useEffect} from React`